SWR workers are striking for 27 days this month - here's everything you need to know

 Reduced services will run on major routes across our area and even be totally cancelled on some lines.

-Find out more about about the amended timetable for December click the link below.
+Find out more about about the amended timetable for December go to the South Western Railway website.

 READ MORE: How Portsmouth train users journeys will be disrupted during 27 days of strikes in December